HAMPTONS INSTITUTE: GUARDRAILS ON DEMOCRACY

 HAMPTONS INSTITUTE: POST-PLAY CHILDHOOD

 How are digital devices affecting the way adolescent minds develop, and is there a correlation between usage and illness?
-Author Jonathan Haidt, social psychologist and author of the must-read book The Anxious Generation: How the Great Rewiring of Childhood is Causing an Epidemic of Mental Illness is joined in conversation with Harold S. Koplewicz, MD, President and Medical Director of the Child Mind Institute, a nonprofit committed to transforming the lives of children and families struggling with mental health and learning disorders.
+Author Jonathan Haidt, social psychologist and author of the must-read book The Anxious Generation: How the Great Rewiring of Childhood is Causing an Epidemic of Mental Illness and Harold S. Koplewicz, MD, President and Medical Director of the Child Mind Institute, a nonprofit committed to transforming the lives of children and families struggling with mental health and learning disorders, are joined in conversation with Perri Peltz, Emmy-winning documentary filmmaker, journalist and public health advocate.

 ABOUT HAMPTONS INSTITUTE